Advanced Therapeutic Horticulture Skills

 Structure: Self-paced lessons combined with two scheduled live Zoom sessions and group forum interactions

-The course manual is a comprehensive PDF that captures all the main points from the course in one place.
+The course manual is a comprehensive 179-page PDF that captures all the main points from the course in one place.
 It’s designed to:

 • Consolidate the key concepts so you can focus on learning instead of taking extensive notes